-After a long and storied life, Pier A, located at the southwest tip of Manhattan between Battery Park City and historic Battery Park, is set to embark on a new use as an entertainment space.
+After a long and storied life, Pier A, located at the southwest tip of Manhattan between Battery Park City and historic Battery Park, was set to be renovated for new use as an entertainment space.
 LiRo provided construction management services for the renovation of the site.